For more information about Jan’s author visits please visit this blue-linked contact page.

 “Good writing is always about things that are important to you, things that are scary to you, things that eat you up.” —John Edgar Wideman

 Author and poet #LeslieBulion talks about poems and how they

 “force our brains to work transforming the ordinary into the extraordinary, finding metaphor, capturing that elusive lyric line”,

-Peachtree Publishers author of Random Body Parts – Gross Anatomy Riddles in Verse new spring 2015 (Leslie Bulion)
+Peachtree Publishers author of Random Body Parts – Gross Anatomy Riddles in Verse new spring by Leslie Bulion

-Michael Rosen in blog of Sara Lewis Holmes
+Michael Rosen, quoted in the blog of Sara Lewis Holmes.

 Indeed, the poet W. B. Yeats said that poetry was a writer arguing with himself.

 Michale Rosen also, on teaching poetry to kiddos-